provence2911/Python_Data_Project/README.md

 # The Analysis

-1. What are the most demanded skills for top 3 most popular data jobs in the US and in Vietnam?
+1. What are the most demanded skills for Top 3 most popular data jobs in the US and Vietnam?

 Data jobs in the US are very common.
 So I want to highlight the most popular jobs and most often required skills for these jobs in this country and have a comparison with the situation in Vietnam.
 This helps me to focus on skills most important to my job target.